(800) 726-3953

 Negotiations on a fair and equitable exit fee are ongoing.
 Tipmont requested the Federal Energy Regulatory Commission weigh in on several proposed exit fees and replacement contracts, and we hope to reach an agreement sometime this year.

-Historically, joining Wabash Valley was the right choice for Tipmont REMC's wholesale power needs, but the world – and the entire utility industry – is radically different now.
-The proliferation of energy markets (Midwest Independent System Operator (MISO)), open access transmission, natural gas, renewable and distributed energy resources (battery storage) have transformed the energy marketplace.
+Historically, joining Wabash Valley was the right choice for Tipmont’s wholesale power needs, but the world – and the entire utility industry – is radically different now.
+The proliferation of energy markets (Midwest Independent System Operator (MISO), open access transmission, natural gas, renewable and distributed energy resources (battery storage) have transformed the energy marketplace.
 Additionally, the emergence of competitive energy wholesale businesses, known as independent power providers (IPPs) have changed how energy is bought and sold.
 Competition in the wholesale energy market means power supply is now available at prices lower than those charged by many G&Ts.

 Careful study convinced us that the traditional G&T business model is not well-suited to provide the flexibility necessary to take advantage of current energy market opportunities.